frederico-alves/VenueScanner-AdminPanel-Challenge/README.md

 ## Further Information
 ![demo_02_sm](https://user-images.githubusercontent.com/31135848/34550738-235b4eca-f10b-11e7-9be8-a5f2cf9dce8e.png)
-To get more information on the Admin Panel please feel free to message me or email to fredericoalvesJS@gmail.com or contact@fredericoalves.uk
+To get more information on the Admin Panel please feel free to message me or email to fredericoalves.info@gmail.com